zManuu/Linux-Help/README.md

 <br>

-This repository contains some resources, that may help you when setting up a linux server.
+This repository contains some resources, that may help you setting up a linux server.
+It also contains a small guide for a complete new "server-setup", in which I try to inculde the most needed packages.

 <br>
 <br>